Tips For Elderly Yoga Routine And Basic Health Workout For Obese

 Strength Training and Weight Lifting for Seniors

-Strength training for seniors can begin with resistance bands, light dumbbells, or even water bottles.
-The goal is to activate major muscle groups, legs, arms, core, and back, through controlled movements.
+You do not need heavy gym weights.
+Begin with resistance bands, water bottles, or 2 to 3 lb dumbbells.
+The goal is to activate major muscle groups like legs, arms, and back through slow, controlled movements.

 Structured Gym Plans for Obese Seniors